Santana's homer rallies Mariners for 4-3 win over Yankees - WHIZ News

 Lewis, the 2020 AL rookie of the year, struggled badly at the plate after returning from a concussion.
 Lewis was hitting .098 with 18 strikeouts in his previous 46 plate appearances.

 “Kyle’s tool is the bat and it has been a struggle since he came back up here.
 Recently, the strikeout has crept in.
 I do think there’s a role for him on our club.
-But you need to be productive,” Seattle manager Scott Servais said.
+But you need to be productive,” Servais said.

 Seattle is also moving RHP Chris Flexen to the bullpen.
 The Mariners picked up a sixth starter when they acquired Luis Castillo at the trade deadline.
 Servais said Flexen may come back into the rotation later in the season as Seattle monitors the innings of rookie George Kirby.